Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/commands/Get-Commands.md

             if ((commands[i].Length + message.Length) > messageMax)
             {
-                CPH.SendMessage(message, bot); // This will need to be changed to CPH.SendYouTubeMessage(message, bot); if you wish to send the message to Youtube message = "Addional Commands for you: ";
+                CPH.SendMessage(message, bot); // This will need to be changed to CPH.SendYouTubeMessage(message, bot); if you wish to send the message to Youtube message = "/me Addional Commands for you: ";
             }

             message += commands[i] + ", ";